How to Create Effective Survey Questions

 Question types that use a likert scale are one of the simplest types of questions.

-They usually ask the customer to rank a question on a scale of 0-5, for example, with 5 being “Very satisfied” and 0 being “Not at all satisfied”.
-It is a type of close ended question that limits a customers choices.
+They usually ask the customer to rank something on a scale of 0-5, for example, with 5 being “Very satisfied” and 0 being “Not at all satisfied”.
+It is a type of close-ended question that limits a customer’s choices.

 Examples of rating scale survey questions